 Treatment is accessible from virtually anywhere within the United States.

-No!
-Virtual care is intended to handle non-emergency behavioral and medical situations.
-Virtual care is NOT meant for emergencies or crisis situations.
-If you are experiencing an emergency, call 911 or go to your nearest emergency room.
-For crises, you may also call the National Suicide Prevention Lifeline at 1-800-273-8255.
-The call is free and help is available 24 hours per day, seven days per week.
+Medical: No. Virtual care is intended to handle non-emergency medical situations.
+Virtual care is NOT meant for medical emergencies.
+If you are experiencing a medical emergency, call 911 or go to your nearest emergency room.

 Online therapy provides a way to access services when it’s not easy to find a therapist near you or when you just can’t fit therapy into your busy schedule.
 Online visits allow you to see licensed providers from the comfort of your own home.